 When it comes to adding dairy goats to your homestead, there are some things to consider.
-Check out these five goat farming basics.
+Check out these five goat farming basics from Shannon Stonger.

 Several years ago we took a short drive down our dirt road and picked up a couple of goats.
-The herd has since grown and now these lovely animals give us milk and free range in the pasture beside our family milk cow.
+Since we began farming goats, the herd has grown.
+Now these lovely animals give us milk and free range in the pasture beside our family milk cow.

-Here are five goat farming basics that you must consider before purchasing that milk or meat goat.
+Here are five goat farming tips for beginners that you must consider before purchasing that milk or meat goat.
 As female goats are generally the first to come to the homestead, this list does not take into consideration the complicating factor of bringing home a buck.

 Goats are social creatures and as such generally require another goat for companionship.
 They will yell themselves hoarse if they are lonesome.
 Some say they can even become so stressed as to become sick–or even die–if left alone.

 Make sure you plan to bring home at least two females to share the same space.
 They’ll keep one another company.

 This is the biggest problem most people have with goats.
 They can be escape artists, especially if there is forage, hay, or food visible on the other side of the fence.
 There are many options for fencing, depending on your available space.

 The type of fence you need when farming goats is also dependent on the size of the goats you are bringing home.
 Dwarf goats, for instance, would not be held in by six strings of barbed wire while larger goats such as Nubians or La Manchas will.